sbeland2/esp8266-manager/README.md

 1. serverinfo.php
       .$MaxNbOfEmailServer = 2; // the number of items in the $ServerEmail array
-      // type your emails to be used to send email, they are going to act as smtp server, so the more you have, the more you can
+      // type your emails to be used to send email, they are going to act as smtp server, so the more you have
-      // send email from your server (gmail use 99 emails/day as limitations) .$ServerEmail = array ("sbelandiot@gmail.com", "sbelandiot2@gmail.com");
+      // the more you can send email from your server (gmail use 99 emails/day as limitations) .$ServerEmail = array ("sbelandiot@gmail.com", "sbelandiot2@gmail.com");
       // next is the password for all these emails, try to use the same password for all OR
       // make a new array of password and modify the code in session.php to support an array of password